riyadhrazzaq/frontpage/README.md

-# yellow
+# Frontpage
-A small portfolio app built with Flask and Bootstrap.
+A small and hackable portfolio app built with Flask and Bootstrap.
 # Configure and Run
 ```
 git clone https://github.com/riyadhrazzaq/yellow.git